 That’s not all, though.
 Factories are always under a tremendous pressure to deliver means for putting product on a shelf, so it’s imperative to fulfil the time-to-market request.
 According to last 2017’s PWC report on manufacturing industry, introducing mobile technology is crucial for 73% CEOs out there.
 Cyber security is next on a wish list for 72% managers and 70% executives speaks about the data mining and analysis as high priority.
 That’s not a coincidence, knowledge gives the upper hand on a market.

-The challenge – you need a software for that to work.
+The challenge – you need software for that to work.
 The need for features like predictive maintenance, inventory management, invoicing or production time stamps are dictating the scope of company’s investments.
-How to choose a software that gets the job done?
+How to choose the right software and software product development company that gets the job done?

 Automation software for the factory under Industry 4.0 has to: